Differentiable Earth Mover's Distance for Data Compression at the High-Luminosity LHC: Introduction

 where $f_{ij}$ is the optimal flow between $p_i$ and $q_j$ that minimizes the overall cost of transportation and $d_{ij}$ is the ground distance between $p_i$ and $q_j$.
 Roughly speaking, it measures the minimum work required to transport one distribution to another It has been used in image classification~\cite{emd_classification}, visual tracking~\cite{tracking}, and medicine \cite{medical}.
 In Ref.~\cite{Komiske2019}, the authors develop a generalization to the metric known as the energy mover's distance.
 The energy mover's distance has been used to explore the geometry of particle jets~\cite{jetscmsod}, as a basis for defining event isotropy~\cite{isotropy}, to train variational autoencoders~\cite{emd_vae}, for anomaly detection~\cite{anomaly}, and to evaluate particle physics simulations~\cite{raghav}.

 Two issues commonly arise from implementations of the EMD metric: (1) they are not differentiable and (2) they are often computationally intensive.
 Efficient, differentiable, or linearized approximations to the EMD, have been studied in the literature to make them more suitable for a variety of tasks.
 Ref.~\cite{deepemd} adopts the EMD as a metric to determine image relevance.
 The authors use a structured fully connected layer with the energy mover's distance inserted as a layer (with its Jacobian computed using the implicit function theorem) to classify dense image representations.
 However, the implementation in Ref.~\cite{deepemd} is slow and does not generalize to large datasets.
 Another study~\cite{Cai:2020vzx} develops a linearized approximation to the energy mover's distance.
-Ref.~\cite{steven} proposes the use of graph neural networks to approximate the energy mover's distance for use in particle reconstruction.
-The Sinkhorn distance~\cite{sinkhorn} has also been proposed as faster, differentiable (upper bound) approximation to EMD.
+Ref.~\cite{steven} proposes the use of graph neural networks (GNNs) to approximate the energy mover's distance for use in particle reconstruction.
+The Sinkhorn distance~\cite{sinkhorn} has also been proposed as faster, differentiable (upper bound) approximation to EMD, and has been used in particle physics applications~\cite{Ba:2023hix}.
 However, in some applications, including the one we study, this approximation can be inaccurate.
+Recently, the authors of Ref.~\cite{Kitouni:2022qyr} developed a way to approximate the energy mover's distance in a differentiable way using a Lipschitz network~\cite{Kitouni:2021fkh} that enforces an exact upper bound on the Lipschitz constant of the model by constraining its weights.
+Ref.~\cite{Larkoski:2023qnv} introduced a new one-dimensional encoding of collider events, which allows for a closed-form expression of the 1st Wasserstein distance dubbed the spectral energy mover's distance.
+Ref.~\cite{gouskos2023optimal} uses a ``sliced" Wasserstein distance~\cite{wass1} as a loss function for training an attention-based GNN for pile-up mitigation.

 In this paper, we propose the use of convolutional neural networks (CNNs) to learn a differentiable approximation of the EMD metric.
 We then use this metric to optimize an algorithm for front-end data compression at the high-luminosity LHC (HL-LHC).
 In particular, we train a convolutional autoencoder to directly minimize our differentiable approximation to the EMD via gradient-based optimizers.
 We demonstrate that this technique leads to an autoencoder that better preserves the relevant physical information stored in the shape of the energy deposits created by electrons and other high energy particles.
 The rest of this paper is organized as follows.
 Section~\ref{sec:hgcal} introduces the high-granularity calorimeter (HGCAL), and the energy concentrator trigger (ECON-T), which are the setting for data compression example.
 In Section~\ref{sec:EMDCNN}, we introduce the EMD CNN and its optimization.
 Section~\ref{sec:aeEMD} demonstrates the use of the EMD as a loss function for the ECON-T autoencoder, and in Section~\ref{sec:physics} we show an improved trigger performance.
 We summarize our results in Section~\ref{sec:summary}.